jetstream-cloud/js2docs/docs/general/policies.md

 As IP addresses are a scarce resource, any IP numbers that are not in use may be reclaimed by the system without warning based on need.

-### Network Quota Policies
+### Router Quota Policies

-By default, every project on Jetstream2 is started with a **network quota = 1**, in part to maximize available IP addresses as well as decrease the time needed for periodic maintenance.
+By default, every project on Jetstream2 is started with a **router quota = 1**, in part to maximize available IP addresses as well as decrease the time needed for periodic maintenance.
 Each project can submit a help request to increase this quota along with justification for the increase.